CARING & EXPERIENCED

 Dog bite statistics

 According to the Arizona Department of Health Services, 34,151 Arizonans had to go to the emergency room after being bitten by dogs from 2008 to 2012, and 2,358 of them were hospitalized.
 The Centers for Disease Control and Prevention reports that an average of 4.5 million people are bitten by dogs in the U.S. each year, and 20 percent of the bites become infected.
 Those who are most at risk of being bitten by dogs are children who are between the ages of five and nine and men.
 People may be bitten by dogs in public or while they are visiting others on private property.
+The dog bite attorney Tucson team is ready to answer your questions about your dog bite injuries and claim.

 Types of injuries from dog attacks